tsengia/tsengia.github.io/_posts/2023-03-12-iot-dashboard-migration.md

 This simply issues an `UpdateItem` request on the DynamoDB table to add a new `Intersection` object with default values.
 I attached this Function to the `/updateIntersection` resolver pipeline.

 This Function took a considerably longer amount of time to write.
 I was unfamiliar with DynamoDB's [update expressions](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.UpdateExpressions.html#Expressions.UpdateExpressions.SET), and how to pass in values substituted into the expression.
 I recognize that AppSync essentially forces you to make use of the `expressionValues` field when performing `SET` updates.
 Perhaps this is to sidestep the risk of injection based attacks?
-Still, I wonder if DynamoDB is susceptible to injection attacks like SQL is notorious for.
-A quick Google shows that yes, Dynamo DB is vulnerable to injection attacks if you don't validate/filter/escape user input.
+Still, I wonder if DynamoDB is susceptible to injection attacks like SQL.
+A quick Google shows that yes, Dynamo DB is vulnerable to injection attacks if you don't handle user input correctly.

-Additionally, I originally left out the `condition` expression.
-I was unaware that if the object does not exists, the update will create the object with the specified values.
+At first I left out the `condition` expression.
+I was unaware that if the object does not exist, the update will create the object with the specified values.
 This led to some interesting errors for me while testing.
-I had created an interesection, removed it, and then updated it.
+I had created an intersection, removed it, and then updated it.
 When I queried `intersectionList` again, I got back a confusing error response instead of the expected `[]` value.
-This was because the result was not an empty array, but actually contained an incomplete intersection object.
-By constraining updates to only update existing intersections, this bug went away.
+This was because the result was not an empty array, but actually contained an incomplete `Intersection` object.
+By constraining updates to only apply to existing intersections, this bug went away.

 ## Remove Intersection Function
 For the `/removeIntersection` Mutation, I created an AppSync Function named `UPDATE_INTERSECTION`: